Skip to navigation Skip to content

 • Select Finish

 Note: this Fast Note is used for multiple scenarios.
 Delete text in the document as appropriate and make sure all required fields are completed.
-Missing/incomplete information may cause QRE/NARWP exemption to be incorrectly rejected.
+Missing/incomplete information may cause the NARWP exemption to be incorrectly rejected.

-Put the claim/request for explanation on hold for 2 weeks.
+Hold the claim/request for explanation for 2 weeks.
 Once QRE/NARWP Exemption has been assessed, CIS will DOC the record and take claim/ request for explanation off hold to allow reallocation.
 Use the Status icon to change the status from on hold.

 Procedure ends here.